AbdelrahmanDeghedy/Online-Dictionary-Learning-for-Sparse-Coding/README.md

 ## Slides

-A slides for our presentation about this paper as a project for the **Optimization EEC 494** class, is available [here](./Slides/Online%20Dictionary%20Learning%20for%20Sparse%20Coding%20Slides.pdf)
+The slides for our presentation about this paper, as a project for the **Optimization EEC 494** class, are available [here](./Slides/Online%20Dictionary%20Learning%20for%20Sparse%20Coding%20Slides.pdf)

 ## Thanks